Wael1122/waa/Neofetch-vs-Screenfetch.md

 Neofetch or as it was originally called `fetch` was never meant to be a replacement for Screenfetch nor was it ever meant to display Ascii logos.
 Neofetch first started as my `70` line hard-coded script that only supported Arch Linux, only displayed a tiny amount of info and only supported showing images with w3m-img.

 I started posting screenshots of my system to [/r/unixporn/](https://reddit.com/r/unixporn) which included my tiny little script.
 People started using the script and started asking me to add support for their Linux Distros and later their Operating systems.
-Happy to see that others were using something that I created, I started adding support various Distros and Operating systems.
+Happy to see that others were using something that I created, I started adding support to various Distros and Operating systems.

 ![Oldest screenshot of fetch](https://u.teknik.io/h7KSz.png)
 <br \><sub>Oldest screenshot of `fetch`</sub>